Arnold Büscher: Life

 Büscher was born on 16 December 1899 in Bad Oeynhausen, Germany.

 Büscher became a member of the Schutzstaffel (SS) in 1931.
 After the outbreak of the Second World War, he worked at many Nazi concentration camps, including Flossenbürg, Buchenwald, Sachsenhausen and Neuengamme.

 Büscher succeeded Amon Göth as the commandant of the Płaszów concentration camp after the latter was arrested on 13 September 1944.
+During his tenure, the inmates did not experience any shootings or hangings.
+He improved the inmates' diets by allowing eggs, sugar and powdered milk.
 Büscher resisted Oskar Schindler's efforts to include 300 Jewish women on his list of Schindlerjuden for work at Schindler's new factory in Brněnec, instead sending them with other Jews from Płaszów to Auschwitz I. Furthermore, Büscher, perhaps out of spite for Schindler, requested of Auschwitz I commandant Richard Baer that 300 different Jewish women be sent to Schindler's factory.
 However, Schindler was able to bribe Baer to send him the original 300 female Schindlerjuden.

-On 23 January 1948, Büscher was sentenced to death in Poland for his crimes at Płaszów.
+On 23 January 1948, Büscher was sentenced to death in Poland for crimes at Płaszów, despite his notably benign tenure contrasting with that of Amon Göth.
 He was executed by hanging on 2 August 1949.